Chris Larsen: Business career

-Development of E-Loan (1992-1998)
+Development of E-Loan (1992–1998)

 In the early 1990s, Larsen began working at a mortgage lender in Palo Alto, California.
 Becoming friends with his colleague Janina Pawlowski, they quit their jobs together in 1992 to found a mortgage business, By 1996, they had switched their focus from loans to the development of a mortgage lending website.
 Both Larsen and Pawlowski had been frustrated with aspects of the mortgage lending industry, and saw the internet as a way to circumvent agent commissions and other fees.
 Initially raising $450,000 in funding from friends and family, Larsen and Pawlowski moved from their small Palo Alto office to a larger "low-rent site" in nearby Dublin to work on the project.

 The E-Loan website became accessible to the public in 1997, and having success as one of the first online mortgage lenders in the United States.
 The website allows borrowers to search and shop for loans directly, without the fees charged by brokers and sales agents.
 The website would later begin offering direct home equity and car loans as well.
 By 1998, E-Loan was running into difficulty funding their operations.
-Pawlowski had served as chief executive officer for the first two years, and in 1998 she offered to switch jobs with Larsen, taking Larsen's previous role of President.
+Pawlowski was chief executive officer for the first two years, and in 1998 she offered to switch jobs with Larsen, taking Larsen's previous role of President.

-E-Loan funding and public offering (1998-2000)
+E-Loan funding and public offering (1998–2000)

 Pawlowski and Larsen were in talks with Intuit over a $130 million buyout in the fall of 1998.
 Forbes wrote that "Pawlowski and Larsen, who together held a 40% stake and had placed 20% more in an employee stock plan, would each walk away with $10 million in cash and $16 million in Intuit stock."
 Days before the deal closed in August, however, Yahoo CEO Timothy Koogle pitched a deal to buy a 23% stake of E-Loan's outstanding shares for $25 million.
 Both Larsen's and Pawlowski's payouts would be less, but they would retain control of the company and the E-Loan brand would survive.
 Choosing to work with Yahoo, E-Loan also raised venture capital from Softbank and Sequoia Capital.
 In 1998 E-Loan had total annual revenues of $6.8 million, and the following year Larsen offered the role of CEO back to Pawlowski, though she elected to remain President.